shaunthomas999/dev-notes/git/git-commands.md

 * `git remote show origin` - See remote origin
 * `git remote -v` - See all remotes locally
+* `git remote rename origin old-origin` - Change origin - Manage 2 repos
+* `git remote rm old-origin` - Remove a origin

+## git reflog

+* This contains history of all commands locally executed by the user.
+It gives the possibility to revert back changes whenever required.
+This even has things deleted from git repo.

 ## Cheat sheets